anmaped/rtmlib/README.md

 ### Using Container (recommended)

-It depends on the podman.
+The utilization of Podman/Buildah is necessary for building and running tests using containers.

-Build and run tests with
+Build and run unit tests with
 ```
 podman build -f Containerfile -t rtmlib-test-img .
 ```